 - otherwise complying with the Australian Privacy Principles and any other applicable privacy legislation, including but not limited to the General Data Protection Regulation (GDPR) 2018.

 5. Access to and Correction of Personal Information

 You have a right to seek access to and check information held about you, and to correct it if the information is inaccurate, incomplete, misleading, or not up-to-date, or remove it if you feel that the information is no longer relevant to the functions we perform.
 If any of your information is not accurate, we shall take steps to correct it.
-MYND Initiative Inc. may allow you to attach a statement to your personal information or sensitive personal information if we disagree that it is inaccurate.
+MYND Initiative Inc. may allow you to attach a statement to your information if we disagree that it is inaccurate.

 6. Storage, Management and Security of Personal Information

 Our members, volunteers and contractors are required to respect the confidentiality of your information, and your privacy.
 We have steps in place to protect your information that we hold from misuse, loss, unauthorised access, modification, interference or disclosure by use of various methods, including locked storage of paper records and password access rights to computerised records, as well as any other appropriate technical and/or organisational measures.